Last Updated on

 This is why certain colours are used as warnings.
 For example, red is used to bring our attention to something – a dark blue would not have the same effect.
 It is the same with makeup – warm colours meet our eye first and stand out.

-What Affects How Makeup Looks
+How Colour Affects How Makeup Looks

 For the media makeup artist, there are various things that can impact on how hair and makeup will look on film or stage, including:

-- The amount of lighting used.
-The brightness of the light will affect how makeup looks.
+- The amount of lighting used – the brightness of the light will affect how makeup looks.

-- The type of lighting used.
-A big light will create a different effect to a small intense spotlight, and the type of bulbs in the light affects how hard the light can be.
+- The type of lighting used – a big light will create a different effect to a small intense spotlight, and the type of bulbs in the light affects how hard the light can be.

-- The direction of lighting.
-Think about how different a face and its contours look if a light is under the person’s face, behind the head, above or to the side.
+- The direction of lighting – think about how different a face and its contours look if a light is under the person’s face, behind the head, above or to the side.
 Different shadows, highlights and contours will be created.

 - The use of coloured gels on lights and filters on the camera lens.
 Some filters add warmth, some are cold, some are neutral.
 Get to know what colours soften features and skin tones, or add a cold tone.
 Also, adding a coloured gel or filter can totally change the colour of how the makeup looks or make it “disappear” all together.
 So a red lipstick, may be greyed out under a green light.

-- The colour and reflective value of the costume.
-Consider the costume material colours and what it is made of, as in how reflective it is.
+- The colour and reflective value of the costume – consider the costume material colours and what it is made of, as in how reflective it is.